JSutanto19/chatbot/readme.txt

-to run the code run the requirements.txt file
+to run the code:

+run the requirements.txt file

 also please download the models from the zip link https://drive.google.com/file/d/1ezUL6MEwlNs2fEITK7VxCzk_8twOPRiX/view?usp=sharing